criticalmanufacturing/cli/docs/src/03-explore/guides/iot-scaffolding.md

 Before diving into the scaffolding procedures, let's define some key concepts:

-* **Library:** In this context, a library is a container for related drivers, tasks, and converters.
-It serves as a logical grouping of functionality.
+* **Library:** In this context, a library is the customization IoT package that user sees on the MES UI, containing a set of drivers, tasks, and converters.
 * **Driver:** A driver implements the communication protocol required to interact with a specific IoT device or external system.
 It handles the low-level details of sending and receiving data.
 * **Custom Task:** A custom task is a function or method that performs a specific action within the MES workflow.
 It has defined inputs and outputs and can be triggered by events or other tasks.
 * **Custom Converter:** A custom converter transforms the output of a task into a different format or data type.
 This is often necessary to ensure compatibility with other systems or tasks.
-* **Automation Task Library (ATL):** The recommended approach for MES v11 and later.
-ATLs separate UI metadata from the Node.js package, storing it in a MES entity called `AutomationTaskLibrary`.
-This improves the Workflow Designer experience and reduces dependencies.
+* **Automation Task Library (ATL):** The recommended approach for MES v11 and later to create an IoT Task Library.
+ATLs separate UI metadata from the Node.js package.
+This metadata required to render tasks and converts on the MES UI, is now stored as a `json` file in the MES entity called `AutomationTaskLibrary`.
+This change has improved Workflow Designer experience and removed UI and IoT components inter-dependencies.
 * **Tasks Package Library (Deprecated):** An older method for creating custom IoT logic, used in MES v7 through v10.
 It tightly couples the UI and the custom code, making it less flexible than ATLs.

 ## Supported IoT Code Extensions